-This study explores a safe and effective new approach to assisting children with Global Developmental Delay (GDD) and comorbid language disorders.
+This study explores a safe and effective new approach to improve language function in children with Global Developmental Delay (GDD).
 Conducted at Xiangxi Autonomous Prefecture People's Hospital, the study will recruit approximately 50 children aged 2 to 5 years.
 Participants will be randomly assigned to one of two groups: one receiving personalized language training combined with non-invasive, painless repetitive Transcranial Magnetic Stimulation (rTMS) to activate language regions of the brain, and a control group receiving personalized training alongside sham stimulation for comparative analysis.
 The study spans one month, including a two-week intervention period followed by a two-week follow-up to evaluate the efficacy and sustainability of the combined therapy.
 This study has been rigorously reviewed and approved by the hospital's Ethics Committee.

 Study Type